WordlessMeteor/LoL-Dragon-Change/README.md

 		- urllib
 		- wcwidth
 		- bs4
-2. To improve the speed of reponses, please open any program in this program set by Command Prompt or Terminal, instead of Python IDLE.
+2. To improve the response speed, please open any program in this program set by Command Prompt or Terminal, instead of Python IDLE.
 	- To prevent the window from flashing quickly, it's suggested that users first open Command Prompt (or Terminal), switch to the directory of the program set using `cd` command and then open some program by `python [Filename]` or `python -W ignore [Filename]`.
 In this way, it's easy check the returned information.
 3. All programs must run after the user logs in the LoL client.
 4. All opened .py files can be aborted by Ctrl + C while running.
 (Press for any times you want, until the program exits.)